Command-Line Interface (CLI)¶

 Details¶

-You can enable details for folders and ZIP files by passing the --details
+You can enable details for folders and ZIP files by passing the --details option, this option allows you to access

 to the geoextent of the individual files inside the folders/ ZIP files used to compute the aggregated bounding box (bbox)